bioscuccai/djagaltagger/README.md

 # Image tagging galery
 A WIP Django Rest Framework + React project I'm learning DRF and MobX with.
-The code, especially the server is a mess at the moment.
+The code, especially the server's is a mess at the moment.

+Also, it turns out that Djagal is a name in some countries, which was unintended on my part as I was just trying to find a throwaway name for a *Dja*ngo *gal*ery.

 ## Server
 The server is using DRF to provide and API and still contains parts of an old MVC implementation that will be removed soon.